Ian Holm: Career

 In 1989, Holm was nominated for a BAFTA award for the television series Game, Set and Match.
-Based on the novels by Len Deighton, this tells the story of an intelligence officer (Holm) who learns that his own wife is an enemy spy.
-He also continued to perform Shakespeare in films.
+Based on the novels by Len Deighton, this tells the story of an intelligence officer (Holm) who finds a security leak at the heart of his network.
+He continued to perform Shakespeare in films.
 He appeared with Kenneth Branagh in Henry V (1989) and as Polonius to Mel Gibson's Hamlet (1990).

 Holm was reunited with Branagh in Mary Shelley's Frankenstein (1994), playing the father of Branagh's Victor Frankenstein.

-Holm raised his profile in 1997 with two prominent roles, as the priest Vito Cornelius in Luc Besson's sci-fi The Fifth Element and lawyer Mitchell Stephens in The Sweet Hereafter.
+Holm raised his profile in 1997 with two prominent roles, as the priest Vito Cornelius in Luc Besson's sci-fi The Fifth Element and the lawyer Mitchell Stephens in The Sweet Hereafter.
 In 2001 he starred in From Hell as the physician Sir William Withey Gull.
-The same year, he appeared as Bilbo Baggins in the blockbuster film The Lord of the Rings: The Fellowship of the Ring, having previously played Bilbo's nephew Frodo Baggins in the 1981 BBC Radio adaptation of The Lord of the Rings.
+The same year, he followed up his radio role as Frodo by appearing as Frodo's older cousin Bilbo Baggins in the blockbuster film The Lord of the Rings: The Fellowship of the Ring.
+This brought him wider fame, somewhat overshadowing the rest of his acting career.
 He returned for The Lord of the Rings: The Return of the King (2003), for which he shared a SAG award for Outstanding Performance by a Cast in a Motion Picture.
-He later reprised his role as the elderly Bilbo Baggins in the movie The Hobbit: An Unexpected Journey and The Hobbit: The Battle of the Five Armies.
-Martin Freeman portrayed the young Bilbo Baggins in those films.
+He later reprised his role as the elderly Bilbo Baggins in the films The Hobbit: An Unexpected Journey and The Hobbit: The Battle of the Five Armies.
+Martin Freeman portrayed the young Bilbo in those films.

 Holm was nominated for an Emmy Award twice, for a PBS broadcast of a National Theatre production of King Lear, in 1999; and for a supporting role in the HBO film The Last of the Blonde Bombshells opposite Judi Dench, in 2001.
+He voiced Chef Skinner in the Pixar animated film Ratatouille (2007).
 He appeared in two David Cronenberg films: Naked Lunch (1991) and eXistenZ (1999).
-He was Harold Pinter's favourite actor: the playwright once said: "He puts on my shoe, and it fits!"
-Holm played Lenny in both the London and New York City premieres of Pinter's The Homecoming.
-He played Napoleon Bonaparte three times: in the television mini-series Napoleon and Love (1974), Terry Gilliam's Time Bandits (1981), and The Emperor's New Clothes.

-Holm also received royal recognition for his contributions: He was made CBE in 1989 and knighted in 1998.
+His acting was admired by Harold Pinter: the playwright once said: "He puts on my shoe, and it fits!"
+Holm played Lenny in both the London and New York City premieres of Pinter's The Homecoming; the BBC wrote that he "electrified audiences" in the play.
+He played Napoleon Bonaparte three times: in the television mini-series Napoleon and Love (1974), Terry Gilliam's Time Bandits (1981), and The Emperor's New Clothes (2001).
+Holm received royal recognition for his contributions: he was made CBE in 1989 and knighted in 1998.